fmatter/cariban_pronouns/docs/pld-slides/output/github/README.md

 # Possible contact/areal phenomena

--   loss of initial /m/ in animate medial demonstratives in Venezuela
+-   loss of initial *m* in animate medial demonstratives in Venezuela
--   loss of initial /m/ in animate proximal & distal demonstratives from Upper Xingu Carib to Ikpeng
+-   loss of initial *m* in animate proximal & distal demonstratives from Upper Xingu Carib to Ikpeng
 -   loss of initial \**i*